fizzy-drinks/lins.dev/README.md

 ## Recruiters and clients

 If you're here, there's a good chance you're hiring.
-If you need to contact me, email g@lins.dev and I will get back to you shortly.
+If you need to contact me, [message me on LinkedIn](https://linkedin.com/in/gabrielchiconi) and I will get back to you shortly.
+Alternatively, get my resume [here](https://rxresu.me/fizzydrinks/full-stack-web).

 ## Help translating